tin-/LXI-Instruments-DataLogger/README.md

 ## Texas Instruments TMP117 temperature sensor

 This application also support read temperature data from high precision TI TMP 117 temperature sensor(up to 4 sensor on one I2C bus).
-This feature tested only on Raspberry Pi.
+This feature tested only on Raspberry Pi Zero W and 3B+.

 For enable "repeated start" sequence of TPM117 on Raspberry Pi you need do follow steps: